 How long will each treatment take?

-How will this affect my ability to work?
+How might this affect my ability to work?

-It's useful to add some extra recovery time into your work plan, as it's difficult to know in advance how treatment might affect you.
-You can always build up your working hours or workload if you're feeling well.
+It can be useful to add some extra recovery time into your work plan as it’s difficult to know in advance how treatment might affect your ability to work.
+You can always build up your working hours or workload if you’re feeling well.